bubriks/katacoda-scenarios/deployment-testing/step3.md

 Once the repository is created we should jump to Travis CI.
 [Travis CI](https://www.travis-ci.com/)

-Sign in or sign up with your GitHub account.
+Sign in (if you have an account) or sign up (for first-time users) with your GitHub account.

-Once you are signed in you will be placed into the dashboard.
+Once you are signed in you will be placed into the Travis dashboard.

-Then go to the settings by clicking on your profile and clicking on settings.
+Go into settings by clicking on your profile and selecting settings.

-Click on the `activate` button if you haven't and choose which repository that you want Travis to work on.
-For example you can just choose one repository and choose the `travis-test` one.
+Click on the `activate` button if you haven't and choose which repository you want Travis to work on.
+For example this example you can just choose `travis-test`.

 Now that Travis knows where to look, we can upload the simple web to the repository.

-Travis will react for every git push onto the GitHub repository after `.travis.yml` if found.
-This means that for the first first push containing the `.travis.yml` file, it will not run.
-After this exist on the remote repository though all pushes afterwards would be run by Travis.
+Travis will start working after `.travis.yml` if found.
+This means that for the first push containing the `.travis.yml` file, it will not run.
+After this, all changes would cause Travis to be run.